Dr. Billy Kidd researched romantic relationships for 15 years. He held focus groups in various cities across the nation.

 Ashley let out a sigh.
 “I don’t know how to explain it.”

-The issue isn’t that men and women cannot communicate.
-They run the Fortune 500 companies together, and that requires a vast network of coordinated communication.
-The real issue is a lack of understanding of how 5 different feelings blend together to create the way we love our partners.
+The issue is not that men and women cannot communicate.
+They run the Fortune 500 companies together.
+That requires a large network of coordinated communication.
+When it comes to communication, the real issue is a lack of understanding of how 5 different feelings blend together to create the way we love our partners.

-So the real communication problem isn’t about you or your partner, either.
+This means that the real communication problem isn’t about you or your partner.
 It is that there isn’t a common language for love.
 People don’t even agree on what the word love means.

 For instance, if you look at the example above, you’ll see that Ashley used the word love to mean two different things at the same time.
 Then, Sam took those ideas to mean something different than what Ashley was trying to say.
 But neither one of them was to blame.
 They hadn’t been on the same page when they talked about their relationship for quite a while.
 That was because no one had ever showed them how to effectively communicate their feelings.
 Yet, after I showed them the Love Code—which defines the new language of love—things changed for the better.

-1) We all know the first major feeling of love: the in-love feeling.
+1. We all know the first major feeling of love: The in-love feeling.
 But few of us understand how it works.
-That is because being in love has two different factors: crazy love and reward love.
+That is because being in love has two different stages: It starts with crazy love and then moves into reward love.

 Crazy love is where you think about someone obsessively night and day.
 You might think about your sweetheart so much that it seems like he or she is “the One.”
 That’s great.
 But scientists recently discovered that crazy love always passes.
+This happens because the cray-in-love hormones and neurotransmitters return to their pre-in-love state.
 That’s why you don’t think obsessively about your lover day and night forever unless you have a dysfunctional love style.

-Instead, when the relationship matures, what holds you together is reward love.
-That is where you feel a sense of reward just to be with your partner.
-And that is the second stage of an in-love relationship.
-When a person in a serious relationship doesn’t feel reward love, that individual ends up where Ashley was at: feeling that she was not in-love with Sam anymore.
+Instead, when the relationship matures, what holds people together is reward love.
+That is where you sometimes feel a sense of reward just to be with your partner.
+That is the second stage of an in-love relationship.
+When a person in a serious relationship doesn’t feel reward love, that individual ends up where Ashley was at: feeling that she was not in love with Sam anymore.

-2) We all know the second feeling of love: the sexual feeling.
-But few of us understand how to explain what we’re really feeling.
+2. We all know the second feeling of love: The sexual feeling.
+But few of us understand how to explain what we are really feeling.
 The Love Code clarifies the two major aspects of sexual feelings: a) physical arousal and b) emotional arousal.

-3) We have an expression for that captures the third major feeling of love: being friends and lovers, too.
+3. We have an expression for that captures the third major feeling of love: Being "friends and lovers, too".
 When partners feel like friends, they don’t hold grudges or keep score.
-They don’t attack each other’s character.
+They don’t attack each other’s character either.

 That’s because friendship changes the tone of a romantic relationship.
-Partners feel like equals, and that changes how they handle relationship conflict.
+Partners feel like equals.
+That changes how they handle relationship conflict.
 This eliminates the competition and the winner-take-all arguments that are so common in dysfunctional relationships.
 It also sets the stage for your relationship to evolve as the two of you change with the changing times.
 With Ashley and Sam, they were getting pretty close to losing their friendship connection.

-4) Most people have an unconscious desire to find fulfillment through the fourth feeling of love: feeling like family.
-But so often they are too confused to make it work OK for them.
+4. Most people have an unconscious desire to find fulfillment through the fourth feeling of love: Feeling like family.
+But so often partners are too confused to make it work OK for them.
 When they get together with their partners, it doesn’t provide them with a feeling of security.
 Rather, being close often generates an intense feeling of anxiety.

 On the other hand, partners with functional love styles try to help each other to achieve their life goals.
 They don’t feel like martyrs because they have a mutual helping relationship.
 That is why they can accomplish twice as much as couples who don’t have one.

-Do you feel like Ashley and Sam and can't explain what you're really feeling about your partner?
+Do you feel like Ashley and cannot explain what you're really feeling about your partner?
 Well, don’t worry.
 You can navigate through any relationship roadblock by becoming aware of how each of your five feelings of love respond to your partner.
 You can do that by noticing when and if you:

 Bust Thru Relationship Roadblocks

 When Sam and Ashley came to my office, I questioned both of them about how they responded to each other with each of the five different feelings of love.
 I asked them to listen to each other’s responses without interrupting.
 Then, I asked the other partner to repeat, in his or her own words, what he or she thought their partner had said.
 Sam acted surprised that Ashley didn’t feel rewarded to be with him anymore.
-Before they left, I gave Sam a book Low Stress Romance, that explained the five feelings of love.
+Before they left, I gave Sam a copy of the first draft of my book, Low-Stress Romance which explained the five feelings of love.